 Major repairs.
 When the compressor fails, there are many refrigerant leaks, or other major repairs are needed, it may be time to replace.
 The compressor is the most expensive broken part to replace in any unit.
 A broken compressor indicates that there are likely more issues with your home AC.
 Leaks are a sign that the coils are wearing out, and when one leak occurs it is likely to be followed by more.

 Refrigerant.
 If your home AC was installed before 2010, it is likely cooled with R22 refrigerant, also known as Freon.
-This chemical is being phased out by federal EPA regulations, and will be unavailable by 2020.
-As a result, R22 prices have risen dramatically, and maintaining a R22 air conditioner will only get more difficult and costly over time.
+This chemical has been phased out by federal EPA regulations.
+As a result, R22 prices have risen dramatically and supply is dwindling, so maintaining a R22 air conditioner will only get more difficult and costly over time.
 This does make the decision easier: if you’re facing a repair on a pre-2010 central air conditioner, replace it instead with a new model that uses a modern refrigerant.

 How to choose the right home AC unit for your needs